-“Sionis Sepher, wealthy mage of Dalaran, and his childhood friend, a wealthy paladin apprentice?
+“Sionis Sepher, wealthy magic student of Stonehaven, and his childhood friend, a wealthy apprentice?
 What do you think this is?”

 “That’s right,” Sellia said, slipping off of my lap now that she had me properly secured.
 “We do a little research and pick our targets each year.
 You two are the lucky winners.”

 “Yeah, well there’s a problem with that,” Ayla added.
 “They don’t have anything of value here.”